Redhairknight/FortuneMaker/README.md

 2. Run the application

-> You can use Android stimulator on the laptop, or use real Android phone to operate.
+> You can use Android stimulator on the laptop, or use physical Android device to operate it.
 >
 > If you try to use Android phone, please install expo application in advance from Android Market